-This is a difficult area which is rapidly evolving and leading to an arms race in which the community alternates a cycle of proposing attacks and implementing defences that deal with the previous ones \citep{athalye2018obfuscated}.
+AML is a difficult area which evolves rapidly and leads to an arms race in which the community alternates cycles of proposing attacks and implementing defenses that deal with them.
 Thus, it is important to develop sound techniques.
-Note though, that stemming from the pioneering \cite{adversarialClassification2004}, most of AML research has been framed within a standard game theory approach pervaded by NE and refinements.
-However, these entail CK assumptions which are hard to maintain in the security contexts typical of AML applications.
-We could argue that CK is too commonly assumed.
-We propose a decision theoretic based methodology to solve AML problems, adopting an ARA perspective to model the confrontation between attackers and defenders mitigating questionable CK assumptions, \cite{rios2009adversarial} and \cite{banks2015adversarial}.
+Note that, stemming from \cite{adversarialClassification2004}, most of AML research has been framed, sometimes implicitly, within a standard game theory approach characterized by NE and refinements.
+However, these entail CK assumptions which are hard to maintain in the security contexts typical of AML.
+We next propose a Bayesian decision theoretic methodology to solve AML problems, utilizing an ARA perspective \citep{adversarialRiskAnalysis2009} to model the confrontation between attackers and defenders mitigating questionable CK assumptions.